 Your guide to the most frequently asked questions.

 We provide chaplains who care for the spiritual and emotional needs of patients and their families.
 The Chaplain Services team provides daily pastoral visitation and 24/7 on-call coverage.
 They also can arrange a visit from a member of your own faith tradition.
 To contact Chaplain Services, call 909-558-4367.
-You also can find a chapel just past the main entrance in the lobby.
+You also can find a chapel on the first floor, off of the lobby.